slatedocs/slate/source/includes/administration/_trials.md

 `createdDate`<br/>*string* | The creation date of the activity.
 `updatedDate`<br/>*string* | The update date of the activity.
 `requesterIp`<br/>*string* | The requester ip address
-`parentId`<br/>*UUID* | The organization object create in the system for this organization once the trial is approved.
+`parentId`<br/>*UUID* | The organization object created in the system for this organization once the trial is approved.
 `environmentId`<br/>*UUID* | The id of the impacted environment.
 `environmentName`<br/>*string* | The name of the impacted environment.
 `serviceConnectionId`<br/>*UUID* | The id of the impacted service connection.